kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

 After that, click on the green :guilabel:`Create repository from template` button, which will generate a new repository on your personal account (or the one of your choosing).
-This is the repository you will import on Read the Docs, and it contains the following files and sub-directories:
+This is the repository you will use to version control your new project, and it contains the following files and sub-directories:

 ``.github/workflows/build.yml``